aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The fortune you seek is in another cookie.
+> 🥠 Hard work pays off in the future.
+Laziness pays off now.

-Last update: Tue Aug 27 05:07:55 2024
+Last update: Wed Aug 28 05:07:56 2024

 ### Let's play! 🎮